PUC-VR-House/.github/profile/README.md

 # VR House
-The idea of ​​this project was to create a replica of a house that could send and receive information from a VR game in real time through Firebase requests.
+The idea of ​​this project was to create a replica of a house that could send and receive information from a VR game in real time.
 The replica of the house was modeled and inserted into a 3d map, the furniture was also modeled and scaled allowing visualization within the game.
-Inputs were placed so that the player could interact with the doors and lighting, sending requests to Firebase through the code in Unity
+Inputs were placed so that the player could interact with the doors and lighting, sending requests to Firebase through the code in Unity.
+The hardware is assembled from an ESP32 connected to the firebase via Wifi, allowing control of the actuators and sending information from the sensors to the game.

-## Assets 👋
+## Assets
 https://drive.google.com/drive/folders/107jjEvgZXWfFx3SUlxBUCHMU62wGYeCW?usp=sharing

 ## Game